 Note that Wickipedia incorrectly lists Kentucky, New York, and Ohio as having keg tagging laws.
 They do not.
 Of course, Wikipedia is neither a scholarly nor a reliable site.

-In addition, Utah has no keg tagging.
+Also, Utah has no keg tagging.
 That’s because the state prohibits kegs.
-Specifically, it prohibits the sale of beer in containers holding more than two liters.
+It prohibits the sale of beer in containers holding more than two liters.
 There are no such sales.
 That’s because the state government has a monopoly over all alcohol sales.

 Definitions of a Keg

 Seventeen states have penalties for possessing an unregistered or unlabeled keg.
 The specific penalties vary greatly.
-The most severe is Oregon, with a maximum fine of $6,250 and a maximum imprisonment of one year.
-Georgia and Washington state also permit imprisonment of up to one year.
-However, maximum fines across the country are usually $500 or $1,000.
+The most severe is Oregon, with a maximum fine of $6,250 and a maximum of one year in jail.
+Georgia and Washington state also permit jail of up to one year.
+But maximum fines across the country are usually $500 or $1,000.

-Yet some states and Washington, DC have no such penalties.
+Yet some states and DC have no such penalties.
 These are the states.

 These four states require a keg deposit.